Paula Smythe BSc Hons (Psych) DipC MBACP (Accred)

 Domestic violence and children's needs

 Medication and the therapeutic process

 Children and young people in distress

 Understanding and Supporting People on the Autism Continuum

 My office, within the Centre 88 building, is close to Hull Royal Infirmary.
 Centre 88 is a multi-purpose centre, providing anonymity regarding your visit.
-There is free parking available within the car park.
+There is free parking available within the centre's car park.

 Local bus routes cover the Anlaby Road area, with bus stops a 2 minute walk away